 AJATT is one of our favorite go-to’s due to its resource list and personal engagement style.
 The author and creator, Khatzumoto, gives advice and inspiration so informally that it relaxes you into your process.
 And you can contribute to the community with your thoughts on what Japanese has been like for you thus far.

 Use a Japanese App

 It goes without saying that apps for language learning are out there for those who wish to get on board.
 Naturally, the same goes for the Japanese.
 There are quite a few reliable and well-vouched Japanese apps for learning.

-One most popular among the few is Anki.
-It’s mostly used for vocabulary and kanji study since it’s a flashcard app, and flashcards are a long-time savior for language students throughout history.
+One of the most popular among the few is Anki.
+It’s mostly used for vocabulary and kanji study since it’s a flashcard app, and flashcards have been a long-time savior for language students throughout history.

 Bunpo is a fully comprehensive Japanese learning app for beginners and veterans.
-It has a study plan and Japanese grammar courses, and even JLPT-level-specific material division.
+It has a study plan for Japanese grammar courses and even JLPT-level-specific material division.
 It’s a great supplement to Japanese classes or a language textbook if you’re using one.

 Practice with Native Japanese Speakers

 Last but not least, one absolute best way to learn Japanese is to hang out with native speakers.
 Connecting with a native speaker gives you real-time feedback on your Japanese input and output.
 It’s the hottest fire in which to forge your Japanese skills.

 And luckily, there are quite a few ways to go about connecting with Native Japanese speakers, the most important of which we’ve listed here.

 The best way to guarantee quality service for your time with a language partner is to hire a teacher or tutor.
 The service price guarantees that the person you’ll be engaging with has the experience and hopefully some technical background in the language.